 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of conference organisers immediately.
 Conference organisers can be identified as they’ll be wearing branded clothing and/or badges.
-You can also send us an email, contact us via our social media platforms, or use this
+You can also send us an email or contact us via our social media platforms.

 Conference staff will be happy to help participants contact campus security or local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the conference.
 We value your attendance and aim to provide a safe and enjoyable experience for all participants.